Motorcycle Work Stand

 Article by Mark Trotta

-If buying a motorcycle lift stand is not in the budget, consider making a motorcycle work stand.
+If buying a motorcycle lift stand is not in the budget, consider making one.
 They can be built from wood or from metal.

 Work Stand Dimensions